PyChina/weekly/content/Issue/issue-360.md

 - [如何使用 wxPython 构建 Python GUI 应用](https://pycoders.com/link/1244/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to create a cross-platform graphical user interface (GUI) using Python and the wxPython toolkit.
+In this step-by-step tutorial, you'll learn how to create a cross-platform graphical user interface (GUI) using Python and the wxPython toolkit.
 A graphical user interface is an application that has buttons, windows, and lots of other widgets that the user can use to interact with your application.